 Channel your inner free spirit with this easy crochet boho purse made from two fun circles.
-Get the free pattern below or purchase the ad-free, printable PDF with stitch chart for $2.99 here.
+Get the free pattern below or purchase the ad-free, printable PDF with stitch chart here.

 This crochet boho purse is part of a collaboration with my friends at Lion Brand yarn.
 This post contains affiliate links.